bicosteve/e_commerceIP3/explanation.md

     1. Hosts is set to all for this project but it can be grouped according to the hosts set on the hosts file.
     2. Remote_User is set to vagrant to give access to our virtual marchine and perfome functions there as the root user.
     3. Become_user is set to root which give the vagrant user all the root previledges.

+#### 6. Running the containers

+     To run the containers with ansible playbook, we will use 'ansible-playbook -1 ./inventory/hosts playbook.yml --tags docker-compose'
+     I have added the --tags flag to avoid running other tasks but just the docker-compose task which has a tag name of 'docker-compose'

+#### 7. Localhost Running Version of the app

+    To view how the application is running on our virtual marchine, this is the link of the video https://www.awesomescreenshot.com/video/19573677?key=1705827d63cc8ccf054231b0d9d414d2